 It is wise to find an attorney and/or an accountant with nonprofit knowledge and sympathy for your cause.
 Though legal fees can be expensive, good professional advice is key to running your sanctuary correctly in the eyes of the law.

 There are several areas where some kind of release form is appropriate.
 A release form lays out potential problems, or specific requirements, making a person aware of issues or requirements involved in adopting an animal, working with animals, or having an animal undergo a surgical procedure (like a spay or neuter).
 For example, in your adoption contract you can cover the limits of your responsibility for the health and behavior of an adopted animal.
 When you receive an animal, have the owner sign a release form stating that the animal is now the property of your organization.

 You may wish to have any volunteers who are working with the animals sign a waiver, indicating that they know that working with animals can be unpredictable.
 In our spay/neuter program, we include a release clause for surgery in our admittance form.
 If you plan to board animals at your facility, then a release form would be advisable for that, too.
 You might want to talk to an attorney about which release forms or waivers would be appropriate for your sanctuary.

 Some municipalities require a kennel license, so find out ahead of time if this requirement affects you.
 Licenses are hard to get in some areas.
-For example, one municipality I know insists that all the neighbors in the immediate area have to agree to your housing animals before a license will be granted.
+For example, in some municipalities, all the neighbors must agree to your housing of animals before a license will be granted.